Click through for the Social care 360 sections

 With thanks to

-Many people in many other organisations provided support for this work by discussing the indicators and the trends behind them and by reviewing copy, often more than once.
-Their help was invaluable, though the final text, the analysis behind it and any errors or omissions remain the responsibility of the authors.
-Thank you to:
+Thank you to the following people and their organisations for reviewing a draft of this report, though the final text, the analysis behind it and any errors or omissions remain the responsibility of the authors.

 - Will Fenton, Skills for Care